palantir/gradle-plugin-testing/README.md

         """
    }
 ```
-# Resolution of gradle versions to test against
+# Resolution of Gradle versions to test against
-Similarly, tests may hardcode versions of gradle that they need to stay compatible with.
-These versions also get stale and PRs start failing for the inverse reason of the above - the code in the plugin or a dependency of it is updated and is no longer compatible with an old version of gradle.
-For example, attempting to update jackson libraries from 2.15 -> 2.17 would fail if a test tried to run on gradle < 7.6.4 (when compatibility with jackson 17 was fixed).
+Similarly, tests may hardcode versions of Gradle that they need to stay compatible with.
+These versions also get stale and PRs start failing for the inverse reason of the above - the code in the plugin or a dependency of it is updated and is no longer compatible with an old version of Gradle.
+For example, attempting to update jackson libraries from `2.15.0` -> `2.17.0` would fail if a test tried to run on Gradle versiosn < `7.6.4` (when compatibility with jackson `2.17.0` was fixed).

-The `GradleTestVersions` class can provide up-to-date versions of gradle to test against.
+The `GradleTestVersions` class can provide up-to-date versions of Gradle to test against.
 ```groovy
 import nebula.test.IntegrationSpec
 import com.palantir.gradle.plugintesting.GradleTestVersions